MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 ## Introduction

-Web apps hosted within a user agent (UA) frame are able to declare which browser display mode best meets the needs of the application via the manifest file's [`display` member](https://developer.mozilla.org/en-US/docs/Web/Manifest/display).
+Installed web apps hosted within a user agent (UA) frame are able to declare which browser display mode best meets the needs of the application via the manifest file's [`display` member](https://developer.mozilla.org/en-US/docs/Web/Manifest/display).
 Currently, there are 4 supported values and their behaviors on Chromium browsers are described below:
 - `fullscreen`: All of the available display is used and no UA chrome is shown.
 This is implemented only for mobile devices running Android or iOS.
 - `standalone`: The web app looks like a standalone application.
 The title bar includes the title of the application, a web app menu button, and window control buttons (minimize, maximize/restore, close).
 - `minimal-ui`: Similar to `standalone`, except it also contains a back and refresh button.
 - `browser`: Currently, the same as `minimal-ui`

-Developers targeting non-mobile devices will find that none of the display modes above offer the ability to create an immersive, native-like title bar for their application.
+Developers targeting non-mobile devices will find that none of the display modes above offer the ability to create an immersive, native-like title bar for their installed application.
 Instead, the client areas begins immediately below the reserved title bar area, which can create a cramped application space especially on portable devices with smaller screens.

 This explainer will examine different techniques that could be developed to provide more control of the title bar area to developers while still protecting the rights of users to manage the app window.